-Three states — Montana, New Mexico, and Vermont — have approved medical marijuana specifically for those under hospice care.
+Four states — Montana, New Mexico, Utah, and Vermont — have approved medical marijuana specifically for those under hospice care.
 Several other states will consider allowing hospice care patients access to medical marijuana, provided its recommended by a physician.
 These states include California, Connecticut, Massachusetts, Nevada, Oregon, Rhode Island and Washington.

 Additionally, nearly all states with comprehensive medical marijuana legislation allow cannabis for the treatment of pain.
 Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and West Virginia have approved cannabis for the treatment of “chronic pain.”
 The states of Nevada, New Hampshire, North Dakota, Ohio and Vermont allow medical marijuana to treat “severe pain.”
 The states of Arkansas, Minnesota, Ohio, Pennsylvania, Washington, and West Virginia have approved cannabis for the treatment of “intractable pain.”

 Also, 19 states have approved medical marijuana specifically for the treatment of nausea.
-These states include: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, Vermont, and Washington.
+These states include: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, Utah, Vermont, and Washington.

 In Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.